 If you want to color your mouth up a bit, here we have some fun ideas we thought you might enjoy reading and putting into practice.
 So, with no further introduction, let’s play.

-Choose Your Favorite Character
+Choose Your Favorite Characters

 Celebrate the Season

-Colors You May Want to Avoid
+Rubber Band Colors You May Want to Avoid